Drilling Down on the Black Gold

 In 1877 David Carnegie, Jr. himself, in Parliamentary testimony, likened the beer to English porter except being less strong.

 By the early 1900s the porter is sent to North America, Cuba, and Brazil.
 My research disclosed Carnegie in San Francisco in 1913 (Swedish language ethnic press) and Duluth, MN, (Duluth Herald, 1912).

 As I discussed earlier, the beer was also sold in that period in Victoria, British Columbia, outside a Continental ethnic context.
 (The Duluth ad was in English but the large Swedish implantation in the state should probably be factored).

-In September 1939, with a huge war dawning, the brewery made a big upgrade to its malting facilities, as described in a Tasmanian newspaper item (stout still had a good market in the Antipodes).
+On September 7, 1939, with a huge war dawning the brewery made a big upgrade to its malting facilities, as described in the Tasmanian newspaper The Mercury (as stout still had a good market in the Antipodes).

 A hyper modern malting plant, in which production will be carried on according to methods traditional in the brewing of English stout, ls being erected at Gothenburg by the Carnegie Brewery, Sweden’s largest producers of stout.
 The plant includes 21 high silos made of reinforced concrete and an eight-storey malt-house, and will be capable of dealing with 5,400 tons of barley a year, the daily malt output being 21 tons.
 The silos comprise 33 chambers with a total storage capacity of 2,000 tons of grain …

 The story explained that the brewery decided specifically to install a traditional floor maltings, vs. the drum method now usual in Europe, due to the enhanced quality.

 After WW II the porter flows anew to New York, as seen in a 1951 advertorial in the Brooklyn Eagle: